-Related classroom instruction (by including this component, the student is applying all competencies learned in the classroom to the HQWBL experience).
+Related classroom instruction (By including this component, the student is applying all competencies learned in the classroom to the HQWBL experience.)

-A training plan is provided in Appendix A. Forms may be customized as appropriate for each HQWBL experience or by each program area or school division.
+A sample training plan is provided in Appendix A. Forms may be customized as appropriate for each HQWBL experience or by each program area or school division.

 Co-Op Student Placement Criteria

-The cooperative education (Co-Op) student placement should adhere to the following criteria:
+The Co-Op student placement should adhere to the following criteria:

 The student is at least 16 years of age, unless an employment certificate is secured.

-The job placement is directly correlated to a course in a pathway in which the student is concurrently enrolled.
+The job placement is directly related to a course in a pathway in which the student is concurrently enrolled.

 The student has a detailed training plan based on tasks that relate to classroom instruction.

-The student has a training agreement which has been completed and signed by the student trainee, employer, parent/guardian, and HQWBL coordinator/teacher/point of contact.
+The student has a training agreement which has been completed and signed by the student trainee, employer, parent/guardian, and HQWBL coordinator/teacher/point-of-contact.

 The student receives compensation in compliance with state and federal labor laws.